Stair Calculator

 Step-by-Step Guide—Using a Stair Calculator

-- Select the Ideal Rise and Run: Usually, a safe rise is between 7–7.5in, and run is 10–11in, but codes and comfort may alter these values.
+2. Select the Ideal Rise and Run: Usually, a safe rise is between 7 and 7.5 in, and the run is 10–11 in, but codes and comfort may alter these values.

 Here’s an overview of essential terms you’ll encounter in staircase design: